The Best Time to Visit Tokyo (And the Worst — From a Travel Advisor)

 Most articles about visiting Tokyo will tell you the same thing: "Spring for cherry blossoms, fall for foliage."
 Then they'll list the months and call it a day.

-That advice isn't wrong, but it's lazy.
-It glosses over the fact that "cherry blossom season" is actually a 10-day window that books up six months in advance, costs 40% more than other months, and puts you elbow-to-elbow with every Instagram tourist on the planet at Meguro River.
+That advice isn't wrong.
+It's just lazy.
+It glosses over the fact that "cherry blossom season" is really a 10-day window that books up six months ahead, costs 40% more than other months, and puts you elbow-to-elbow with every Instagram tourist on the planet at Meguro River.
 It also skips the months that are actually the best value-for-experience for most travelers.

-Here's the breakdown I give my Fora clients when they ask when to visit Tokyo.
+Here's the breakdown I give my Fora clients when they ask when to go.
 It's based on the boring stuff travel guides skip: actual weather data, crowd patterns, hotel pricing, and what's open or closed.

 Average temp: 2-10°C (36-50°F) Crowds: Very low Hotel prices: Low Verdict: Underrated for budget travelers and Japan repeat visitors

 January is the cheapest month to visit Tokyo, and it's not even close.
 After New Year's (the first 3-4 days are a national holiday and surprisingly busy), the city empties out.
 Hotels drop to their lowest prices of the year.
-Restaurants that normally require reservations a month out can be booked the same day.
+Restaurants that normally need a month of lead time can be booked the same day.

-The win: clear, blue-sky days are common in January, and Mount Fuji is most visible during winter months (warm air carries moisture that hides it the rest of the year).
+The win: clear blue-sky days are common in January, and Mount Fuji is most visible during winter (warm air carries moisture that hides it the rest of the year).
 If you've never seen Fuji-san from a Tokyo skyscraper, January gives you the highest odds.

 Average temp: 3-11°C (37-52°F) Crowds: Low Hotel prices: Low to moderate Verdict: A smart alternative to cherry blossom season